andrewgreen76/flygreen/README.md

 TOPICS AND METHODS EXPLORED TO AN EXTENT OVER THE PAST 24-48 HOURS:
 __________________________________________________________________________

-- Virtual machines
-- aspects of the Linux kernel : process scheduling/mgmt, I/O handing, memgmt, etc.
+- Python fundamentals :
+  - the usefulness of mutability, immutability, hashability, frozensets, etc.
+  - rules of using them
 - Bash :
   - grep mastery (flags, regex library)
   - the "firefox" command is a bitch.
 EDIT : ... was a bitch.
 Now it's friends with any argument/string concatenation.
   - capturing strings in files (.url's) with Python and Bash (Bash is loaded with nuances).
   - awk , sed ;
   - string matching & string capturing with BASH_REMATCH =~ operator.
-- hardware-level caching vs. software-level caching, techniques
-- endian-ness
-- C :
-  - syntax of I/O
-  - syntax of method signature in a function definition (oh, those char array references)
 __________________________________________________________________________
 TECHNICAL OBSERVATIONS MADE OVER THE PAST 24-48 HOURS:
 >>>	to trblsht/tech support dirs.